Warehouse Epoxy Flooring Vancouver BC

 - Improved traction where needed

-Best for zones that face higher grime, moisture, abrasion, and turning stress near active dock doors.
+Useful for zones that face higher grime, moisture, abrasion and turning stress near active dock doors and loading routes.

 - Slip-tuned textures